 - QuickBooks Online

 Companies do not have to fill out an application for funding or speak with a loan officer.
-They merely select which eligible invoices they would like an advance on, and submit them to receive the funds.
+They merely select which eligible invoices they would like an advance on and submit them to receive the funds.
 Fundbox states businesses can receive the advances in as little as one business day depending on how fast their bank processes funds transfers.

 Transparent Fee Structure

 Before they apply for an advance on an invoice, businesses can see what they will be charged for transaction and advance fees if they take the full 12 weeks to pay off the advance.
-Businesses that pay off the advance in less than 12 weeks are not charged a penalty for early payoff and any remaining fees are waived.
+Businesses that pay off the advance in fewer than 12 weeks are not charged a penalty for early payoff and any remaining fees are waived.
 Fundbox does not charge any origination fees or closing fees for its advances.
-The company also does not assume ownership of the outstanding invoices, but offers it advances as unsecured loans.
+The company also does not assume ownership of the outstanding invoices, but offers advances as unsecured loans.

 Major Venture Capital Support

 Fundbox is getting serious support from major venture capitalists.
 The company recently announced it has raised $50 million in new financing from investors including Bezos Expeditions (investment company of Amazon.com's CEO Jeff Bezos), Spark Capital Growth, actor Ashton Kutcher, Guy Oseary's Sound Ventures, Entrée Capital, Khosla Ventures, General Catalyst Partners, Shlomo Kramer, and Blumberg Capital.
 The company had previously raised $40 million in March 2015.

 Businesses are limited to the kinds of funds they can receive from Fundbox.
 The company only offers advances on outstanding invoices.
 You cannot use Fundbox to secure more traditional business loans to cover expansion or purchase equipment.
 Fundbox also locks you in to a maximum 12-week repayment plan.